We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 No, Trulicity (dulaglutide) is not the same drug as Ozempic (semaglutide).

 Ozempic (semaglutide) is a GLP-1 medication that can help improve blood sugar levels and manage weight.
-There are several GLP-1 alternatives that have FDA approval for both concerns.
+The FDA has approved several GLP-1 alternatives for both concerns.

-While over-the-counter alternatives do exist, it is important not to take them without first discussing with a healthcare professional.
-Some of this alternatives may include illegal or harmful ingredients, or undisclosed prescription medication.
+While OTC alternatives exist, it is important not to take them without discussing them with a healthcare professional.
+These alternatives may include illegal or harmful ingredients or undisclosed prescription medications.